San Francisco Express Times: Express Times

-Good Times publication history
+Good Times

-The renamed Good Times paper debuted in April 1969; the editorial collective was made up of residents of the Good Times Commune.
-Under this regime, the paper's contents were a good deal more relaxed.
-Underground cartoonist Harry Driggs served as Good Times' art director and staff cartoonist; he recruited fellow underground cartoonists Trina Robbins and Guy Colwell as contributors (Collwell, in fact, joined the Good Times Commune).
+The renamed Good Times paper debuted in April 1969; the all-volunteer editorial collective was made up of residents of the Good Times Commune.
+Under this regime, the paper's contents and publication schedule were a good deal more relaxed than when it was the San Francisco Express Times.

+Jesse Drew of the San Francisco digital archive Found SF described Good Times this way:

+Underground cartoonist Harry Driggs served as Good Times's art director and staff cartoonist; he recruited fellow underground cartoonists Trina Robbins and Guy Colwell as contributors (Collwell, in fact, joined the Good Times Commune).
+Writer Nina Serrano wrote a series of articles on the Los Siete trial and contributed poetry to Good Times.

-When Good Times decided to accept pornographic display and classified sex trade advertising in early 1970, feminist staff members staged an action to prevent this from happening.
+When Good Times decided to accept pornographic display advertising and classified sex trade advertising in early 1970, feminist staff members staged an action to prevent this from happening.
+When male staffers at Good Times tried to put out a special "Sex" issue, women staffers stole the mock-ups and page layouts and burned them.

+Legacy

+In 1977, Allan Francovich and Gene Rosow produced and directed a documentary on the newspaper titled San Francisco Good Times, which included appearances by such notable figures as Pete Townsend of The Who and Timothy Leary.

+Connection to the Zodiac Killer case

 The History Channel's 2009 television program MysteryQuest speculated that a member of the Good Times Commune, Richard Gaikowski (1936–2004), was a possible suspect in the unsolved San Francisco Zodiac Killer case.
+His appearance resembled a composite sketch of the killer, and a police dispatcher who had been contacted by the Zodiac, identified a recording of Gaikowski's voice as being the same as the Zodiac's.

+In 2021, Newsweek published an article that also mentioned Gaikowski in relation to the Zodiac killings.